 Patrick’s Cabaret is a queer-led performance art incubator supporting the growth and development of artists on the edge of culture.

-Our work centers artists of color, with disabilities, and with queer and trans identities.
+Our work strives to center artists of color, with disabilities, and with queer and trans identities.
 We grew new art and new artists by encouraging artists of all experience levels to try new things, take risks, and present works-in-progress.
 We connect artists to education, performance platforms, tangible resources, and to each other, to put their talents to work.
 We built a diverse network of artists committed to forwarding a radically inclusive and progressive creative community where artists on the margins can thrive.

 Why we existed